 Dye Sublimated printing for a soft to touch feel of the "print to garment."
 Full back print, right sleeve print of our Lady Liberty sitting on her throne of freedom in an early 1900s ink style, front left chest of the "original" defiance patriot.

-Short sleeve, STEEL GREY, WHITE, and SAND toned colored tees currently available for this artwork.
+Short sleeve, STEEL GREY, SILVER (warm grey) and TAN toned colored tees currently available for this artwork.

 Moisture Wicking Tee with built in anti-microbial and anti-stain features.
 One of the fastest drying times on the market.
 Has the feel of a cotton tee!